HOME Kansai Wakayama Kumano Kodo, Shingu, Shirahama Kumano Sanzan: Explore Wakayama's 3 Sacred Shrines in the Land of the Gods

 ▲The sacred giant Asian bayberry tree estimated to be 1,000 years old

-Let's first stop by the Daimonzaka Chaya at the entrance to Kumano Kodo Daimonzaka at the base of Mount Nachi where you can wear Heian period clothing before you head to the Kumano Nachi Grand Shrine.
-It’s like going back in time to the Heian Period.
+Let’s first stop by Daimonzaka Chaya at the entrance to Kumano Kodo Daimonzaka, at the base of Mount Nachi.
+Here, you can dress in Heian period clothing before making your way to Kumano Nachi Grand Shrine, offering a unique experience that feels like stepping back in time to the Heian Period.

-After about a 30-minute car ride from Kumano Hayatama Grand Shrine you will arrive at the Daimonzaka parking area in Nachikatsuura-cho.
-You will be able to see the Daimonzaka Chaya paper lantern after walking about 500 meters.
+After a 30-minute car ride from Kumano Hayatama Grand Shrine, you'll reach the Daimonzaka parking area in Nachikatsuura-cho.
+From there, it's about a 500-meter walk, where you'll spot the Daimonzaka Chaya paper lantern.

 ▲ The Daimonzaka Chaya tea house is both an information center and rest area.